We empower passengers to SPEAK UP.

-“You are wondering why she got in the car with him driving… and I have no answer for that.
+“At this point you are wondering why she got in the car with him driving… and I have no answer for that.
 I will always wonder.”

 U.S. roadway deaths are rising again at an alarming rate.
 People are still driving recklessly.
 Drunk, drugged and distracted driving are on the rise.
 Just telling people to drive safely isn’t enough.
 We need to do more.
 We can do more!
 Passengers need to play a more active role in their own safety and that of others.